mautic/developer-documentation-new/.github/CONTRIBUTING.md

 4. [Create a new branch](#create-a-new-branch).

-5. Navigate to your PR on GitHub and close it by clicking the 'Close pull request' button located at the bottom of the page.
+5. Navigate to your PR on GitHub and close it by clicking the 'Close pull request' button located at the bottom.

    ![Close pull request button on GitHub](../assets/images/close_pr_button_github.png)